Managing bowel changes after treatment

 This will help your body to heal after surgery.

-Follow a low-fibre diet for the first few days after surgery.
+• Follow a low-fibre diet for the first few days after surgery

-Try to eat a healthy, well-balanced diet.
+• Try and eat a healthy, well-balanced diet

 But some healthy foods may cause problems.
 Depending on the type of surgery you had, you may be advised to avoid some types of high-fibre foods.
 These include foods with pips, skins of fruit, undercooked and raw vegetables.

-Keep a diary of what you eat and how it affects you
+• Keep a diary of what you eat and how it affects you

 This can help you remember which foods are causing you problems.
 This means you are aware of what to avoid in your diet.
 As your bowel settles, try to gradually reintroduce foods that caused you problems.
 You may find they no longer affect your bowel.
+You can download our food and symptom diary [PDF].

 Always check with your dietitian, doctor or specialist nurse if you are not sure what to do.